Tag Clustering for Tag Maps

 Tag Maps are similar to Tag Clouds, but Tag Maps use the spatial information that is attached to geotagged photographs, in addition to tag frequency, to visualize tags on a map.
-This Library uses the single-linkage tree that is available from HDBSCAN to cut trees at a specific user-defined distance for all available tags in the given dataset.
-Afterwards, Alpha Shapes are generated as a means to allow 'soft' placement of tags on a map, according to their area of use.
-Two Shapefiles are generated that can be used to visualize results, for example, in ESRI ArcGIS.
+This library uses the single-linkage tree that is available from HDBSCAN to cut trees at a specific, automatic or user-defined distance for all available tags in the given dataset.
+Afterwards, alpha shapes are generated as a means to allow 'soft' placement of tags on a map, according to their area of use.
+Two shapefiles are generated that can be used to visualize results, for example, in ESRI ArcGIS or Mapnik.

 Based on the papers:

 Dunkel, A. (2016).
 Assessing the perceived environment through crowdsourced spatial photo content for application to the fields of landscape and urban planning.
 Thesis, TU Dresden Landscape and Environmental Planning.
 DOI / PDF

 Dunkel, A. (2020).
 Tag Maps in der Landschaftsplanung.
 In book: Handbuch Methoden Visueller Kommunikation in der Räumlichen Planung.
 DOI

 Overview of processing steps (Toronto High Park example):

 - c) tag location clustering (HDBSCAN) and alpha-shape generation